 “You’re a High-Risk Client”

 High rates are a frequent issue seen with alternative lenders, who take in clients that can’t get approved by banks or credit unions because they have bad credit, debt problems or a low income.
-To justify their ridiculous rates, the lender will claim that they’re taking on risk by approving you since you have more chance of defaulting.
+To justify their high interest rates, the lender will say that they’re taking on risk by approving you since you have more chance of defaulting.

 Because alternative lenders are regulated by the provincial or territorial government, it’s tougher to find one that won’t charge you an arm and a leg for their products.
-On the other hand, there are times when the Bank of Canada’s interest rates are under 1% so, if you can qualify, a major lending company, like a bank, is generally a safer option.
+On the other hand, there are times when the Bank of Canada’s interest rates are under 1% so if you can qualify for a major lending company, like a bank, that is generally a safer option.

 3) Missing Payment & NSF Penalties

 Remember, almost every credit product comes with fees to compensate for any administrative or financial services the lender must perform.
-That said, there’s a big difference between charging customers for an employee’s time and robbing them blind.
+That said, there’s a big difference between charging customers for an employee’s time and tacking on unnecessary fees.
 Here are some of the other fees that some lenders will apply to your final bill:

 - Late or Incomplete Payments